 From career breakthroughs to professional milestones, explore how Mariska Hargitay made an impact.

-Mariska Hargitay is an acclaimed American actress, producer, and philanthropist best known for her role as Olivia Benson on Law & Order: Special Victims Unit since 1999.
-This role has made her one of the highest-paid actresses on television.
-She has received numerous accolades for her acting, including two Emmy Awards and a Golden Globe Award.
-In 2013, she was honored with a star on the Hollywood Walk of Fame.
-Beyond her acting career, Hargitay is also recognized for her significant philanthropic work and activism.
+Mariska Hargitay is a highly acclaimed American actress, producer, and philanthropist best known for her role as Olivia Benson on Law & Order: Special Victims Unit since 1999.
+This role has made her one of the highest-paid actresses on television and earned her numerous awards, including two Emmy Awards and a Golden Globe Award.
+In 2013, she received a star on the Hollywood Walk of Fame.
+Beyond acting, Hargitay is recognized for her philanthropic endeavors and activism.

-In 1984, Mariska Hargitay appeared in Ronnie Milsap's music video for "She Loves My Car".
+In 1984, Mariska Hargitay appeared in Ronnie Milsap's music video for "She Loves My Car", the first country music video to appear on MTV.

 In 1988, Mariska Hargitay had a recurring role as Carly Fixx in the soap opera Falcon Crest.

-In 1995, Mariska Hargitay appeared in the film Leaving Las Vegas and the sitcom Can't Hurry Love, expanding her roles.
+In 1995, Mariska Hargitay appeared in the film Leaving Las Vegas and in the tv-show Can't Hurry Love.

-In 1995, Mariska Hargitay had a minor role in the film Leaving Las Vegas.
+In 1995, Mariska Hargitay played a minor role in the film Leaving Las Vegas.

 In 1995, Mariska Hargitay portrayed Didi Edelstein in the sitcom Can't Hurry Love.

-In 1996, Mariska Hargitay continued her role in the sitcom Can't Hurry Love.
+In 1996, Mariska Hargitay appeared in Can't Hurry Love.

-In 1997, Mariska Hargitay played detective Nina Echeverria in Prince Street and had a recurring role as Cynthia Hooper in ER.
+In 1997, Mariska Hargitay played detective Nina Echeverria on Prince Street and had a recurring role as Cynthia Hooper on ER.

-In 1999, Mariska Hargitay began her role as Olivia Benson on NBC's Law & Order: Special Victims Unit.
-This is the longest-running character in the longest-running American primetime drama.
+In 1999, Mariska Hargitay began playing Olivia Benson on NBC's Law & Order: Special Victims Unit, marking the start of the longest-running character in the longest-running American primetime drama.

-In 2004, Mariska Hargitay founded the Joyful Heart Foundation to support survivors of sexual assault, domestic violence, and other forms of abuse.
+In 2004, Mariska Hargitay founded the Joyful Heart Foundation, an organization providing support to survivors of sexual assault, domestic violence, child abuse, elder abuse, and human trafficking.

 In 2005, Mariska Hargitay's voice was featured in the video game True Crime: New York City.

-In 2006, Mariska Hargitay appeared in the 17th season of NBC's The More You Know public service announcements.
+Mariska Hargitay appeared in the 17th season of NBC's The More You Know public service announcements in 2006.

-In May 2009, Mariska Hargitay and Christopher Meloni's contracts expired, leading to negotiations for higher pay and a percentage of the show's profits, with potential threats of replacement.
+In May 2009, Mariska Hargitay and Christopher Meloni's contracts expired, and they attempted to receive a percentage of the show's profits, leading to rumored threats of replacement but ultimately renewed contracts.

-In November 2009, Mariska Hargitay and the Joyful Heart Foundation built healing kits for women in Los Angeles County's domestic violence shelters and donated money to support domestic violence services.
+In November 2009, Mariska Hargitay and the Joyful Heart Foundation built healing and wellness kits for women in Los Angeles County's domestic violence shelters and donated money to the cause amidst a budget crisis.

-As of November 2010, the Joyful Heart Foundation has sent over 5,000 women and children on therapeutic programs in New York, Los Angeles, and Hawaii.
+As of November 2010, the Joyful Heart Foundation has sent over 5,000 women and children on therapeutic programs in New York, Los Angeles, and Hawaii, which combine yoga, meditation, massage, journaling, and swimming with dolphins.

-As of April 2011, the Joyful Heart Foundation had raised $20 million and helped approximately 5,000 survivors, with references worked into SVU via a necklace worn by Hargitay's character.
+As of April 2011, Mariska Hargitay's Joyful Heart Foundation had raised $20 million and helped approximately 5,000 survivors.

 On September 27, 2011, Mariska Hargitay donated $100,000 to the UCLA School of Theater Film and Television for scholarships.